-The Company had incurred a loss of Euro 258,101 during the year ended 31 March 2022 (31 March 2021: Loss of Euro 1,795,385) and has net current liabilities of 84,830 Euro as at 31 March 2022.
+The Company had incurred a loss of Euro 58,681 during the year ended 31 March 2023 (31 March 2022: Loss of Euro 258,101) and has net current liabilities of 113,023 Euro as at 31 March 2023.
 The continuation of the Company's operations depends upon future profitable operation and continued financial support from the shareholders.
-The Company sought and obtained a letter of support from Suzion Energy Limited dated 10 May 2022, the parent to continue to provide financial support to enable it to continue operations through at least 12 months from the date of the director's report.
-In addition, its sister Company, AE Rotors Holding has issued a subordination letter for the amount owed by the Company to them.
+The Company sought and obtained a letter of support from Suzlon Energy Limited, the parent to continue to provide financial support to enable it to continue operations through at least 12 months from the date of the Directors' report.
+In addition, its sister company AE Rotor Holding B.V. has issued a sub-ordination letter for the amount owed by the Company to them.
 Based on these factors, the Company's management is satisfied that the Company has the resources to continue in business for the foreseeable future.
-Furthermore, management is not aware of any other material uncertainties that may cast significant doubt upon the Company's ability to continue as a going concern.
-Therefore, the financial statements continue to be prepared on the going concern basis.
+Furthermore, management is not aware of any material uncertainties that may cast significant doubt upon the Company's ability to continue as a going concern.